 It was the third exhibition by Dan McCabe, Loren Kronemyer and Guy Louden in response to the prepper phenomena (previous exhibitions were SHTF held at Firstdraft and Preppers at Polizia, both in 2017).
+A fourth and final iteration at Fremantle Arts Centre closes the project.
 Composed as fictional and speculative, the artworks referenced the military, bushcraft, luxury consumerism and technology, permeating the exhibition space with a sinister yet elegant ambiance.

 Overall, WROL was critical of preppers, yet empathised with some aspects of their reasoning.
 Kronemyer talked of preppers’ “investment in society’s collapse rather than in social mending”, “performative masculinity” and “inherent violence”.
 But she also spoke of the subculture resonating with disillusioned millennials: “as young people cast their mind 10 or 20 years down the track, they have problems imagining the future, or perhaps think there is no future, so we’ve tapped into these sentiments.”
 Louden further explained: “one side of the culture is focused on sustainability and self-sufficiency, and how to help people, while the other is focused on hoarding arms, creating alliances, and essentially self-interest.”